FOREX-Euro stutters on S&P threat; Aussie dips on RBA

 By Antoni Slodkowski

-Risk currencies came under further pressure after the Reserve Bank of Australia cut rates by 25 basis points and left the door open for further easing, sending the Australian dollar down to $1.0180, from a peak of $1.0305 hit overnight.
+Risk currencies came under further pressure after the Reserve Bank of Australia in a widely expected move cut rates by 25 basis points and left the door open for further easing, sending the Australian dollar to $1.0190, down from a peak of $1.0305 hit overnight.

 "You can see that the EU leaders are trying to get their act together, but even if their plans are realised, it's not going to improve their dire finances overnight.
 This is going to be a drawn-out process," said Koji Fukaya, chief FX strategist at Credit Suisse, adding that the euro will not easily get any serious respite.